 Overheating is something that no user wishes to experience.
 Furthermore, everyone wants the most performance from their processor and other PC components.
 Excessive heat reduces performance and the lifespan of the CPU along with other parts of your machine.

-1. Clean The Rig
+2. Clean The Rig

 Your PC fans consume dust in times of airflow.
 And with time, this dust piles up and bothers the airflow and other activities of the units.

-If you confront the overhitting issue, it’s better to clean the entire machine.
+If you confront the overheating issue, it’s better to clean the entire machine.
 Clean with a compressed air jet and wear a mask.
 Clean the fan blades for better flow.
 It’s better to make a habit of cleaning your pc often, at least once a month.

-2. Control Fan Speed Control From BIOS
+4. Control Fan Speed From BIOS/Hub

 Also, with fan hubs, you can control the PC fans with specific software.
 Many PC cases and fan builders have recently made their hub and app to control the rotating speed and RGB effects.

-3. Add More/Better Fans
+5. Add More/Better Fans

-Assume you can increase the amount of fresh air in your machine.
-That is always beneficial.
+It’s always beneficial when you can increase the airflow in your machine.
 It keeps the temperature low and reduces the overheating problem by adding more or better fans.
 Sufficient airflow is one of the most effective ways to keep the temperature low.

 It is best to position the fan to inhale fresh air from the outside and exhale hot air from the inside.
 More intake, less release, or vice versa, is not a good practice for efficient airflow.
 It’s best to keep the proportions 50:50.

-4. Get a Better PC Case
+6. Get a Better PC Case

 The PC case design is just getting better and better nowadays.
 There are different types of cases with targeted desirability, like water and air cooling solutions.
 If your claim is old-designed and not optimized enough, it’s better to get a case with your preferred need.

-5. Reapply Thermal Paste
+7. Reapply Thermal Paste

 The thermal component’s job is to let the heat quickly and efficiently move from the processor unit to the cooler’s heatsink.